Potla1995/Chuuko-demo-Koi-ga-Shitai/4/src/chapter1.md

 *Sigh*, Kiriko-nee will barge in without knocking anyways so it’s not that it matters.

 “1.5 times huh… Kiriko-nee’s school is a through-train?”

-(TN note: In case you don't know what is through-train , its like you can study at the same school as your middle school in high school; in ASIA)
+> _Ark_: In case you don't know what is through-train , its like you can study at the same school as your middle school in high school; in ASIA

 “It’s not though.
 And some of my college peeps have 3 times the amount of yours.”